 What is Usenet?

 First off, how does Usenet actually work?
-The first thing to consider, is signing up with a Usenet provider.
+The first thing to consider is signing up with a Usenet provider.
 The subscription allows you to download files available on the Usenet server.
 No matter which Usenet provider you choose, you get access to the same files.
 Additionally, you need a Usenet Newsreader client which will handle the .NZB files needed to download the file.
-A Usenet client is the equivalent to a BitTorrent client which deals with .torrent files.
+A Usenet client is the equivalent of a BitTorrent client which deals with .torrent files.
 Its job is to point to the file you are downloading.

 Is Usenet Safe?
 Anonymity and Security while Downloading on Usenet

 A big advantage Usenet has over BitTorrent is that you do not need to seed/upload the file you are downloading.
 Therefore, your IP address will not be exposed to strangers.
 The only party seeing your IP address is your Usenet provider.
 Usenet providers like Newshosting do not keep logs of your downloads.
-Add to that the fact the good Usenet providers offer SSL connections.
+Add to that the fact that good Usenet providers offer SSL connections.
 SSL stands for ‘Secure Socket Layer’.
 It basically is a secure layer of encryption that prevents your ISP from snooping on your downloads.